firebolt55439/gomovies/README.md

 # gomovies
-Golang REST API to retrieve movies information and recommendations
+Golang REST API and locally-hosted web interface to retrieve movie information and recommendations

 ### Installation
 ```